Arrests Made in Shooting of 22-Year-Old at Pomona Gas Station, But Police Still Searching for Gunman

 Numerous calls and tips from the public helped police identify the suspects who were taken into custody, the Pomona Police Department stated in a news release.

-No further details on the three suspects were immediately available Wednesday, however, police did release the name of the man believed to be the shooter.
+Authorities have also identified the shooter as 34-year-old Azusa resident Rigoberto Perez, who police said was still on the loose and should be considered armed and dangerous.

-He was identified as 34-year-old Azusa resident Rigoberto Perez, who police said was still on the loose and should be considered armed and dangerous.
+No further details on the three suspects detained were immediately available Wednesday except that one person was taken into custody at Buena Vista Avenue and West Eight Street.

 Family members said a man had asked Walker for money and opened fire when the 22-year-old said he didn’t have any cash.